TabithaKO/TabithaKO/README.md

 ###  Summer 2021 - May 2022 : UniFace, Bargal Lab, Boston University
 I trained a style transfer GAN using the StarGAN_V2 architecture.
 I trained the model on a custom dataset that comprised of faces of Black celebrities.
 The premise of this project was to train a cross domain style transfer model which can perform better on Black faces because this demographic was underrepresented in the original data.
 I eventually wound up training the model to perfrom style transfer across 3 race groups (White, Black, Asian) and 2 gender groups (Male, Female).
 The groups and genders were determined by the FairFace and UTKFace projects.
 This project is still ongoing hence the repository and data are still private until publication.
-However, here's a [video demo](https://drive.google.com/file/d/1maN0SwKNM_VSipfrW2Irdrx3ojYmgSmO/view?usp=sharing) of the image generation process and here's a link to the [StarGAN_V2 paper](https://arxiv.org/abs/1912.01865)
+However, here's a [video demo](https://drive.google.com/file/d/1maN0SwKNM_VSipfrW2Irdrx3ojYmgSmO/view?usp=sharing) of the image generation process from our custom trained model and here's a link to the [StarGAN_V2 paper](https://arxiv.org/abs/1912.01865)

 https://user-images.githubusercontent.com/50864401/184266588-c692ab97-bc6f-428c-9946-d1c5e6e3543f.MP4[400x200]